pavece/friends-finance-documentation/docs/hosting-your-bot/choosing-a-hosting-option.md

 sidebar_position: 2
 ---

-# Chose a hosting option
+# Choose a hosting option

 Some places where you can host your bot.